-Magnesium-20151002
+Magnesium-20151001

-- License Policy: remove this section. - Ptests: New configuration directive LOG and new macro PTEST_RESULT - File Tree: remove this section, now subsumed by the new Chapter on Software Architecture and by the API documentation. - File Tree Overview: remove this useless section. - Software Architecture: rewrite the whole chapter. - No more PLUGIN_HAS_MLI.
+- License Policy: remove this section. - Ptests: New configuration directive LOG and new macro PTEST_RESULT - File Tree: remove this section, now subsumed by the new Chapter on Software Architecture and by the API documentation. - File Tree Overview: remove this useless section.